Table of Contents

 The appearance or physical structure of an individual is referred to as its phenotype and the genetic composition as its genotype.
 Individuals with identical phenotypes may possess different genotypes, so to determine the genotype; it is necessary to perform a genetic cross for several generations.
 Homozygous refers to a gene pair in which both the maternal and paternal genes are identical.
 In contrast, gene pairs in which paternal genes are different from the maternal genes are called heterozygous.

 When all of the offspring of the F1 generation have the phenotype of one parent, it is suspected that the gene was inherited on a dominant allele.
 Traits that do not appear in the F1 generation of progeny are might, therefore, said to be recessive.
 Mendel was able to set up genetic crosses between F1 offspring, which gave important results.
 In 25 % of the F2 generation, the recessive trait was displayed; and the dominant trait was displayed in 75 % of these offspring.
-For traits that autosomally inherited, the ratio in F2 of dominant to recessive traits will always be 3:1.
+For traits that are ofautosomal dominant inheritance pattern, the ratio in F2 of dominant to recessive traits will always be 3:1.

 One of the several letters may be used to represent a given gene.
 The dominant allele of the gene is indicated by a capital letter, by a superscript, or by a +.
 A recessive allele is indicated by a lowercase letter.
 A given gamete contains only one of the two copies of the genes present in the parent it comes from, for example, either G or g, but never both.
 The two types of gametes are produced in equal numbers so there is a 50:50 chance that a given gamete will contain the particular gene (G or g), and the choice is purely random.
 You would not expect to find exact 3:1 ratios when we examine a limited number of F2 offspring.
 The ratio will sometimes be slightly higher and other times slightly lower.
 But as you look at increasingly larger samples, you should expect that the ratio of offspring with the dominant trait to offspring with the recessive trait will approximate the 3:1 ratio more and more closely.

-Mendel’s second law, The Principle of Independent Assortment, explains offspring that differ by more than one characteristic.
+Mendel’s second law, the law of Independent Assortment, explains offspring that differ by more than one characteristic.
+These characteristics are individually carried down to the offspring independent of other traits.
 To demonstrate this, Mendel bred two strains of peas.
 One of the strains had round yellow seeds; the other, wrinkled green seeds.
 Since round and yellow are dominant over wrinkled and green, the entire Fl generation produced round yellow seeds.
 The Fl generation was then crossed within itself to produce some F2 progeny, which were examined for seed appearance (phenotype).
 In addition to the two original phenotypes (round yellow; wrinkled green), two new types (recombinants) emerged: wrinkled yellow and round green.

 Again Mendel found he could interpret the results by the postulate of genes if he assumed that each gene pair was independently transmitted to the gamete during sex-cell formation.
 Anyone gamete contains only one type of allele from each gene pair.
 Thus, the gametes produced by a Fl (RrYy) will have the composition RY, Ry, rY, or ry, but never Rr, Yy, YY, or RR.
 Furthermore, in this example, all four possible gametes are produced with equal frequency.
 There is no tendency of genes arising from one parent to stay together.